DmytroSliusarchuk/rag-witcher/README.md

 ### `chunker.py`
 - **Purpose**: Splits the input text into overlapping chunks to improve retrieval granularity.
 - **Work Flow**:
   - The text is split into chunks of a specified size.
-By default, each chunk contains 1000 words.
+By default, each chunk contains 1000 characters.
   - Overlapping chunks are created to ensure context continuity.
-By default, the overlap is 50 words.
+By default, the overlap is 50 characters.

 ### `retriever.py`
 - **Purpose**: Finds the most relevant chunks for a given query.
 By default, BM25 and semantic search are used in combination and 10 chunks are retrieved.